-- A UK passport. - A passport from a country in the FFA or Commonwealth.
+- A UK passport. - A passport from a country in the EEA or Commonwealth.

-- A national identity card from a country in the EEA. - An Older Person's Bus Pass.
+- A driving licence from the Channel Islands, the Isle of Man, or a country in the EEA. - A national identity card from a country in the EEA.

+An Older Person's Bus Pass.